CataQuarleri/SBA-320-MyStore/README.md

 - **useReducer**: For managing complex state logic in a more predictable and scalable manner.

 ## Approach Taken
-The project was approached with a component-based architecture using React.
+The project was approached with a component-based architecture that separates components from pages.
 This allowed for modular development and easier management of the application's state and UI.
 Implemented a mobile-first design strategy to ensure the application is accessible and visually appealing on all devices.
+Used axios to make requests to external data source [DummyJSON Products API](https://dummyjson.com/)

-Key components include:
+### Key components include:
 - **Navbar**: Contains the navigation links, search bar, and cart icon.
 - **Cart**: Manages the shopping cart overlay and its interactions.
 The cart is fully functional, displaying items, prices, total prices and amount of items for each element in cart as well as a remove button and add or take items.
 - **Search**: Displays the search results based on the user's query.